UNMC CAHP Campaign for Nebraska SummaryMarch 2015

 UNMC allied health programs are expanding to the new Health Science Education Complex located at Kearney to better serve central and western Nebraska residents.

-The School of Allied Health Professions’ Campaign Committee, a very dedicated group of volunteers, was one of the most active Campaign Committees within the NU system.
+The College of Allied Health Professions’ Campaign Committee, a very dedicated group of volunteers, was one of the most active Campaign Committees within the NU system.

 - Created broader recognition of the importance of the allied health professions in the delivery of healthcare.